 Mr. Naples' employment agreement provides that upon the termination of his employment for reasons other than his death or disability or by us for "cause" or by Mr. Naples for other than "good reason" (each as defined in the employment agreement), we will pay Mr. Naples a termination benefit of three times the sum of his base salary and annual bonus.
 Further, if Mr. Naples resigns for any reason between 9 and 18 months following a "Significant Transaction," (as defined in the employment agreement), we will pay Mr. Naples a termination benefit of three times the sum of his base salary and annual bonus.
+Further, if Mr. Naples a termination benefit of three times the sum of his base salary and annual bonus.
 In addition, subject to certain conditions, if Mr. Naples' employment is terminated, his right to exercise his stock options may be accelerated.